 What's happened

-Spain's National Court has widened a probe into the 2021 €53m Plus Ultra bailout and has searched former prime minister José Luis Rodríguez Zapatero's Madrid office; Zapatero has been summoned to testify on June 2 and has denied receiving any payments related to the rescue as investigators examine possible kickbacks and improper lobbying.
+Spain's National Court has widened its probe into the 2021 €53m Plus Ultra bailout and has searched former prime minister José Luis Rodríguez Zapatero's Madrid office.
+Zapatero has been summoned to testify on June 2 and has denied receiving payments as investigators examine alleged kickbacks and improper lobbying tied to the airline's rescue.

 What's behind the headline?